mdx-js/mdx/packages/mdx/readme.md

 know about unified: [`core.js#L65`][core].
 The processor goes through these steps:

-1. Parse MDX (serialized markdown with embedded JSX, ESM, and expressions) to mdast (markdown syntax tree)
+1.  parse MDX (serialized markdown with embedded JSX, ESM, and expressions) to mdast (markdown syntax tree)
-2. Transform through remark (markdown ecosystem)
+2.  transform through remark (markdown ecosystem)
-3. Transform mdast to hast (HTML syntax tree)
+3.  transform mdast to hast (HTML syntax tree)
-4. Transform through rehype (HTML ecosystem)
+4.  transform through rehype (HTML ecosystem)
-5. Transform hast to esast (JS syntax tree)
+5.  transform hast to esast (JS syntax tree)
-6. Do the work needed to get a component
+6.  do the work needed to get a component
-7. Transform through recma (JS ecosystem)
+7.  transform through recma (JS ecosystem)
-8. Serialize esast as JavaScript
+8.  serialize esast as JavaScript

 The *input* is MDX (serialized markdown with embedded JSX, ESM, and expressions).